COVID-19 travel regulations for those may need travel vaccinations

 How much do vaccinations cost?

-You can get a number of travel vaccines for free if your GP practice is signed up to provide the service:
+You can get several travel vaccines for free if your GP practice is signed up to provide the service:

 - Polio (given as a combined diphtheria/tetanus/polio jab)